 Phoebe Bridgers put a scribbled apparition on the cover of her debut album.
 For Punisher, she’s dressed in a skeleton suit, and she poses, bent backward under the weight of night, contemplating a vast and starry sky.
 She wears the same suit in the video for “Kyoto”, and surfs through a green-screened Japan like an animate memento mori.
 But a spirit in the material world she is not — she’s a flesh-and-blood woman, grappling with cosmic forces, cracking jokes as her stride quickens near the gates of the cemetery.
 “A slaughterhouse/an outlet mall/slot machines/fear of God”: this is her ten-word State of the Nation report on “I Know The End”.
 Once older listeners (and we voters are now more than three decades older than we were when we began this tradition on placemats in a Jersey sit-down deli) might have found her fatalism premature.
 Times have changed.
 These days, the ghosts rattle their chains in earshot of everybody.
 Phoebe Bridgers was the reporter who gave it to us straight, and with no small amount of gratitude for her candor and courage, we’ve put her second album atop the thirty-first edition of our Poll.

 The music on Punisher is not extraordinary.
 The arrangements are straightforward.
 Melodies don’t take unusual turns.
 It’s stark and spectral West Coast folk-pop, aligned with that of college rock practitioners, and it is descended in spirit from the ’70s records of the songwriter who Phoebe Bridgers reminds me of the most: Jackson Browne, another generational spokesperson with one eye on his deteriorating interpersonal relationships and another on doomsday.
 The words, however, are uncompromising, and, at times, downright scary.
 Her narrators live too close to the hospital; they’re hearing ambulances and getting spooked.
 One love song is called “ICU”, another chronicles an affair with a married man who “might be dying”.
 A character stalks the songwriter Elliott Smith, even though he killed himself two decades ago.
 Romantic metaphors are delivered with an undercurrent of terror: a lover is a “work of art”, but she stands too close and “sees the brushstrokes”, another pulls her in so deep that her feet “can’t touch the bottom”, and there’s a strong intimation of death by drowning.
-She thinks of the things she’d do for love, and when her mind flashes to the Brian Stow killing in the Dodger Stadium parking lot, it somehow makes perfect sense.
+She thinks of the things she’d do for love, and when her mind flashes to the Brian Stow beating in the Dodger Stadium parking lot, it somehow makes perfect sense.
 Characters duck ontological anxiety by picking fights: a pointless quarrel about John Lennon, invective about “Tears In Heaven”, condemnation of a boyfriend’s mother who is probably neck-deep in QAnon propaganda.
 In one pivotal sequence, a character gets into a shouting match with Westboro Baptists, only to admit to herself, in the solitude of her room, that she envies their certainty that the soul will transmigrate.
 She tries to hear the ghosts in the walls, but is confronted by the limits of her own materialism: that’s impossible, she concludes, to her dismay.
 All things are sliding inexorably to the same finish line, and when she passes the “End Is Near” sign on the highway, she stands up straight and confronts its blank back side.
 The world Phoebe Bridgers is describing is not a pretty one, or a particularly survivable one.
 But it’s most certainly our world, and if we must live in it, it’s nice to know we’ve got company.

 Album of the Year